by Pastor Tim Burt

 I’d like to have you read some scriptures that I know have terrorized a great many Christians!
-These words have terrorized not because that is what God wanted them to do, but because they have been taught wrongly to the body of Christ.
+These words have terrorized, but not because that is what God wanted them to do, but because they have been taught wrongly to the body of Christ.
 Here they are.
 Hebrews 12:5-6 NKJV “And you have forgotten the exhortation which speaks to you as to sons: “My son, do not despise the chastening of the Lord, Nor be discouraged when you are rebuked by Him; For whom the Lord loves He chastens, And scourges every son whom He receives.”

 Sometimes when we hear the word chastening, we think of a spanking or beating.
-This is what many teachers of God’s Word have said that God does to us when we sin and do wrong.
+This is what many teachers of God’s Word have said God does to us when we sin and do wrong.
 They’ve said God judges and creates levels of hurt and destruction as a consequence.
 They see it in the Old Testament which was a covenant of obedience and judgment, and they try to bring this into the New Testament.
 The New Testament is a new and better covenant.
 It is the new covenant of grace and mercy to God’s children.
 As Christians, God sees you as His righteous, washed in the blood of Jesus that was shed for your sins.
 Your sins have been forgiven.
 He sees you as spotless.
 He loves you and wants to help you.
 This kind of love is so wonderful and great, it’s hard to mentally grasp.
 The truth is, you can’t mentally grasp it except that the Holy Spirit reveal it to your heart through God’s Word.

-God’s method of disciplining us is through His Word.
-God is a Spirit and ministers to us in Spirit and in truth, His Holy Spirit speaks to our heart as He leads us by God’s Word through life.
+God’s method of disciplining us is through His Word!
+Not calamity!
+Not sickness and disease!
+God is a Spirit and ministers to us in Spirit and in truth.
+His Holy Spirit speaks to our heart as He leads us by God’s Word through life.
 Romans 8:14 NKJV says, “For as many as are led by the Spirit of God, they are the sons of God.”
 God will always try to lead us into right decisions and choices.
 But, He will not force us to do anything.
-If we refuse to let God speak to, correct, instruct, and discipline us through His Word, that’s our choice and frankly, our loss.
+If we refuse to let God speak to, correct, instruct, and discipline us through His Word, that’s our choice and frankly, our loss!
 The consequences of our actions will be there before us, and as we all know, some are more painful than others.
-Although some wrong actions don’t appear to have a consequence (such as a little lie), they all do!
+Although some wrong actions don’t appear to have a consequence (such as a little white lie), they all do!
 You just don’t always see it in the moment.
 Much of the world calls this Karma but, it’s really what God calls the law of sowing and reaping.
 Our indifference or disobedience carries its own pain, but don’t attribute that to God.
 If we received God’s judgment, wrath, and consequence for every wrong thing we did, we’d all be beat up or dead.
 That includes all those that judge you.
 But, beyond the consequences, we will miss out on the very thing that helps us transform into God’s image and produce better fruit within our lives.

-The Greek definition of the words rebuke and chastening imply to point on what is false or untrue with the intent to correct.
-It also means to prick your heart, revealing your wrong, with the intention of helping you get it right.
+The Greek definition of the words rebuke and chastening imply, to point on what is false or untrue with the intent to correct.
+It also means to prick your heart to reveal your wrong, with the intention of helping you get it right.
 Chastening helps us recognize and discern godly behavior from ungodly behavior and teaches and instructs us how to walk godly.
 Even if we fail over and over, which we do, God’s grace will be there to help us work to get it right.
 God isn’t interested in beating us up nor is He trying to lay guilt trips on us.
 He is interested in helping us learn how to cooperate with His will, because that cooperation transforms us and helps draw the very blessing Jesus died to provide for our lives.

-Chastening hurt when I first realized that I had sinful or negative behaviors, but over the years, I have grown to appreciate God’s Word chastising me and showing me His better way!
+Chastening from God’s word hurt my heart when I first realized that I had sinful or negative behaviors.
+But over the years, I have grown to appreciate God’s Word chastising me and showing me His better way!

-In His Love,
+In His love,

 Pastor Tim Burt

-If Fresh Manna is a blessing to you,let me know how.
-I’d love to hear from you!
-Write me at FreshMannaFeedback@comcast.net
+If Fresh Manna is a blessing to you, I’d love to know.
+Click here: FreshMannaFeedback

 Published by Pastor Tim Burt

 Copyright© 2022 All rights reserved